tjknoth/cse130-web/lectures/00-hello.md

     - Poor Internet connection, different time zone, ...

 - I will do my best to accommodate your needs, just ask me or one of the course staff!
-- You have the option of taking this class *P/NP* without affecting your GPA

 - Please be patient with us too, it is new to us!